 The radish seeds are relatively large and light-colored.
 When you sow the seeds, they are easy to see on the darker soil.
 Sowing microgreens seems to give the beginner the most stress, so the large, easy to see radish seeds make planting a breeze.

-The next reason we think radishes are the easiest microgreen to grow is how quick they grow.
+The next reason we think radishes are the easiest microgreen to grow is how quicky they grow.

 At normal room temperature, radish microgreens can be harvested in as few as 7-days.
 Using a heat mat or elevating the room temperature, radish microgreens can be ready to harvest 5-days after planting!

-Radish microgreens grow fast and should be harvested before their first true leaves develop.
-A family shouldn't have any problem using up a Home Microgreen Tray full of radish microgreens before the need to harvest and store in the refrigerator.
+Radishes are the fastest growing microgreens and should be harvested before their first true leaves develop.
+A family shouldn't have any problem using up a Home Microgreen Tray full of radish microgreens before they need to harvest and store them in the refrigerator.

 For all of these reasons, we believe radish microgreens are the easiest microgreens to grow.
 Click the following link for easy to follow step by step instructions on growing radish microgreens.

 Are you interested in growing radish microgreens?
 We sell radish microgreen seeds and kits.

 Broccoli microgreens, like radish microgreens, are quick and easy to seed, grow, and harvest.

 Other than the flavor, broccoli microgreens are very similar to radishes.
 Broccoli seeds are relatively large and can be seen and moved around on the soil easily.